All products are automatically categorized (A, B or C) based on margin and sales order lines.

 We recommend using this setting if you want to optimize purchasing based on operational conditions.
 For example, because the warehouse is getting full, or because the number of orders is getting too large.

 If you choose to classify your products on the basis of turnover, we will rank the products on the basis of:

 turnover (ytd) = number of times sold (ytd) x sales price

-We recommend that you use this setting when the purchase price of products fluctuates strongly or is poorly available.
+We recommend that you use this setting when the purchase price of products fluctuates strongly or has inconsistent availability.
 Or when you want to classify your stock based on financial performance.

 Purchase rule option

-Example: If you have set a purchase line of 5 and you set the delivery reliability of the category C category to 0, then a product that has less than 5 sales lines will be
+If you have set a Sell Order Threshold of 5 and the desired service level for category C to 0, then a product that has less than 5 sales lines will not be kept in stock.

 When the purchase rule is in effect, a product must have sold enough and meet the other condition.
 When the product meets both rules, it can become a B product.